This page supplements the GENERAL HANDBOOK by providing information specific to the RUSSIAN IN BISHKEK PROGRAM.

 The immersion requirement can be lifted during class at the discretion of the instructor.
 Most instructors will permit limited use of English for the sake of clarity.
 Outside of class, instructors will not break the Commitment except in emergencies.

-The Immersion Contract does not apply to interactions with non-Kyrgyz-enabled Indiana University staff, including program staff, academic advisors, university administrators, etc.
+The Immersion Contract does not apply to interactions with non-Russian-enabled Indiana University staff, including program staff, academic advisors, university administrators, etc.

 Immersion is a Communal Effort